mdbootstrap/mdb4-vue-ui-kit/README.md

 # Demo

-#### Simplicity and ease of use are key features of MDB 4 React UI Kit.
+#### Simplicity and ease of use are key features of MDB 4 Vue UI Kit.
 You need only one minute to install and run it.

 ### Buttons